yuvrajsharmaaa/HACKINDIA-SPARK-3-BACARDI-SPRINTERS/README.md

 # ArchDo Bacardi Sprinters

+Please refer to this repository for the source file of the project : https://github.com/yuvrajsharmaaa/hackathon
 ## Overview
 Welcome to **ArchDo Bacardi Sprinters**, an innovative tool designed to make home maintenance and improvement tasks easier, safer, and more precise.
 While the app currently does not support real-time visualization of hidden features, it allows you to display predefined BIM (Building Information Modeling) projects in Unity.
 Additionally, the app includes an image target feature, enhancing its AR capabilities.